Professor Gwilym Pryce

 - Levin EJ & Pryce GBJ (2009) What Determines the Price Elasticity of House Supply?
 Real Interest Rate Effects and Cyclical Asymmetries.
 Housing Studies, 24(6), 713-736.

-- Pryce G & Sprigings N (2009) Outlook for UK housing and the implications for policy: Are we reaping what we have sown?.
-International Journal of Housing Markets and Analysis, 2(2), 145-166.
+- Pryce G & Sprigings N (2009) Outlook for UK housing and the implications for policy.
+International Journal of Housing Markets and Analysis, Volume 2(Issue 2), 145-166.

 - PRYCE GWILYM & OATES SARAH (2008) Rhetoric in the Language of Real Estate Marketing.
 Housing Studies, 23(2), 319-348.

 - Levin EJ & Pryce GBJ (2007) A Statistical Explanation for Extreme Bids in the House Market.
 Urban Studies, 44(12), 2339-2355.

 - Pryce G & Gibb K (2006) Submarket Dynamics of Time to Sale.
 Real Estate Economics, 34(3), 377-415.